alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/notes/assessment/readme.md

 The cart displays when you click a swatch.
 You won't see it unless you click a swatch to add a swatch to the cart!

+If you need to change the structure of the shopping cart list item you can.
+Look for it in the script tag at the bottom of the page, there is a comment calling it out.

 **What to do:** Style the shopping cart.
 There is text, input, and three buttons here.
 All three of these things should have a style!

+Be sure to style all of the form elements: buttons and inputs!

-## 7 Style the contact form
+## 8 Style the contact form

 At the bottom of the page is a contact form.
 Your goal is to style this.

-None of the elements should use the default styles and all elements should look the same.
+**None of the elements should use the default styles.**

 **What to do:** Style the form elements.
 There are several inputs and a button, style all of these.

+## 9 Center the content of each section

+Center the content of each section.
+I'll leave this up to you to how you handle it. generally the content should be centered.
+Especially for the banner, card, and contact sections.
+For other sections you may decide otherwise.

+**What to do**: Arrange the content in each section.
+Use flex to place the content in the center of a section or arrange it another way.

-## 8 Ticker Tape
+## 10 Ticker Tape

 Create a web component that animates the text inside with a ticker-tape effect.
 Use the ticker tape component at the top of the page to animate the text: `<h1>...Color.com is awesome...</h1>`.